Why ECDE?

 This course is conducted by the National Institute of Early Childhood Development (NIEC) in collaboration with NP at the NIEC (NP) campus.
 The qualification is recognised by the Early Childhood Development Agency (ECDA) for graduates to be certified and practise as an early childhood educator in Singapore.

-Deepen your knowledge in your area of interest with electives such as Children’s Literature and Drama for Preschool Education, or take up modules in the Early Intervention track or Mother Tongue Language Teaching Track (Chinese or Tamil) in your final year.
+In your final year, choose to deepen your expertise with specialised tracks in the Early Intervention Track or the Mother Tongue Language Teaching Track (Chinese or Tamil), or explore electives like Children’s Literature and Drama for Preschool Education.
 You may even choose to take up the 2D & 3D Art modules conducted at another NIEC campus*.

 *subject to terms and conditions